Exact mean integrated squared error and bandwidth selection for kernel distribution function estimators: Normal reference rule bandwidth

 An exact MISE NRR bandwidth can be defined in a similar fashion.
 For the normal distribution, the exact MISE-minimising bandwidth is of the form $h_{e}^{\ast}=\sigma h_{1}^{\ast}$, where $h_{1}^{\ast}$ is the bandwidth optimal for the standard normal distribution, which is straightforward to compute.
 Following \citet{silverman1986}, let $\zeta_{F}=\IQR_{F}/(2\Phi^{-1}(0.75))$, where $\IQR_{F}$ is the interquartile range of the distribution $F$ and $\Phi^{-1}$ is the Gaussian quantile function; $2\Phi^{-1}(0.75)\approx1.349$.
 Then the version of the NRR (or Silverman's rule of thumb) bandwidth based on the exact MISE can be defined as $h^{\ast}_{nrr} = \min(\sigma_{F},\zeta_{F})h_{1}^{\ast}$, where $\sigma_{F}$ is the standard deviation of $F$.
 Analogous definition for the infinite order kernel is simply $h^{\ast}_{nrr}=\min(\sigma_{F},\zeta_{F})/\sqrt{\ln(n+1)}$.

-Figure \ref{Fig:nrrMISE} shows the relative MISE achievable\footnotemark\ with the second order kernel and the NRR bandwidth.
+Figure \ref{Fig:nrrMISE} shows the relative MISE achievable with the second order kernel and the NRR bandwidth.
+(Results for the distributions not shown in Figure \ref{Fig:nrrMISE} are available upon request.)
 Using the $\min(\sigma_{F},\zeta_{F})$ rather than either $\sigma_{F}$ or $\zeta_{F}$ alone turns out to better in virtually all examples and sample sizes considered.
 As expected, the NRR bandwidth performs well for the moderately skewed unimodal distribution \#2 (it coincides with the optimal bandwidth for the normal distribution).
 Surprisingly, it also performs well for the outlier, bimodal, skewed bimodal, and trimodal distributions, as well as generally for very small sample sizes.
 KDFE with the NRR bandwidth will also level off with the EDF in terms of MISE asymptotically.
 However, as is clearly seen for the strongly skewed and comb-like distributions, performance in samples as large as a million observations can be extremely poor.

+Note that in practice $\sigma_{F}$ and $\zeta_{F}$ will be replaced by estimates, thus increasing the best achievable MISE.
+The resultant differences in MISE can be quantified by simulation, but as the conclusion about poor performance of NRR bandwidth will remain unchanged, such a simulation is not pursued here.

 Performance of the NRR bandwidth with higher order kernels and/or asymptotic NRR bandwidth is generally much worse and is therefore not shown.